The cultural heritage

 were not classified as «of artistic or historical interest» under National Law

 No. 1089 dated June 1 1939.
-A shift in approach came with Regional Law No. 30
+A shift in approach came with Regional Law No. 30 dated June 20 1977, which aimed to re-evaluate this part of the cultural

 heritage of Friuli.
 Article 8 of this legislation recognised that certain local